About Cosmetic Sclerotherapy

 You will be required to wear your compression stocking after the procedure as instructed.

 You should experience symptomatic relief including reduced leg heaving and the cessation of itching and burning shortly after the treatment.
 The treated veins will gradually be reabsorbed by your body and disappear.
-See examples of our vein treatment results.

 This procedure treats currently visible spider veins.
 It does not prevent the development of new spider veins.

 Does insurance cover sclerotherapy?